chrisns/iot-zwave/README.md

 - [x] handle adding secure nodes
 - [x] handle removing nodes
 - [ ] handle multiple controllers, sharing configuration and handing over between them
-- [ ] provide some way to set scenes up
+- [x] provide some way to set scenes up
-- [ ] provide some way to set associations up
+- [x] provide some way to set associations up
-- [ ] provide some way to set buttons up
+- [x] provide some way to set buttons up
-- [ ] provide some way to set polling up
+- [x] provide some way to set polling up
 - [x] Docker
 - [ ] toggler of binary switches (useful for alerts)
 - [ ] support over 50 zwave things (will need to have multiple connections to aws iot)
 - [ ] Arm docker image (for Raspberry PI support)
-- [ ] Ubuntu Snap to install on ubuntu core
 - [x] Support multiple z-wave networks - handy if you have multiple networks for:
     - Desire to support different frequency ranges maybe EU, US, JP to support different devices
     - Multiple physically distant locations